kythe/kythe/kythe/web/site/contributing.md

-You can reply to comments in [Differential](https://phabricator-dot-kythe-repo.appspot.com/differential/) inside Phabriactor.
+You can reply to comments in [Differential](https://phabricator-dot-kythe-repo.appspot.com/differential/) inside Phabricator.
 To submit additional commits to that same review, just `git checkout` to the same branch as your original arc feature, and then either `git commit` to make new commits or `git commit --amend` to tack it on to the last existing commit.
 Finally, just re-run `arc diff` to automatically send out another review request.

-**After someone has accepted your diff** in phabiractor (you should see a green checkbox saying "This revision is now ready to land").
+**After someone has accepted your diff** in Phabriactor (you should see a green checkbox saying "This revision is now ready to land").
 Core contributors with write access to the Kythe respository run this command from their arc feature branch to merge the change into master and push it to Github: